 What are Christopher’s plans after release from prison?

-Following release, Christopher plans on founding a prison consulting business aimed at helping soon-to-be prisoners prepare for incarceration, current prisoners resolve issues as they occur, and help attorneys inject themselves into the prison environment when their clients require their assistance.
+Following release, Christopher plans on founding a prison consulting business aimed at helping soon-to-be prisoners prepare for incarceration, current prisoners resolve issues as they occur, and attorneys inject themselves into the prison environment when their clients require their assistance.
 He also plans on attending law school.

 LOGO FOR USE IN MEDIA – CONTACT FOR HIGHER RESOLUTION